aradburn/musigree/README.md

 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?tomlFilePath=https://raw.githubusercontent.com/aradburn/musigree/main/pyproject.toml)
 ![GitHub Tag](https://img.shields.io/github/v/tag/aradburn/musigree)

-Interactive visualization of the Discogs Database
+Interactive visualization of the **Discogs** database

 What is Musigree?
 -----------------

-Musigree is an interactive visualization tool that maps the complex network of relationships between musicians, bands, and record labels.
+**Musigree** is an interactive visualization tool that maps the complex network of relationships between musicians, bands, and record labels.
 It provides a visual representation of the connections within the music industry, helping users discover new music and understand how artists and labels are interconnected.

-All of Musigree's data is derived from the [Discogs](http://www.discogs.com) musigreey database, containing:
+All of **Musigree**'s data is derived from the [Discogs](http://www.discogs.com) database, containing:

 - 9 million artists
 - 2 million labels